 A DDR German shepherd dog breed price will vary depending on some factors.

 Such factors include the pedigree, any proven attributes of the dog, and location.

 So how much is a puppy DDR German shepherd?
-A puppy, DDR German shepherd, will cost between 500-2000$.
-Such price can even go higher as it’s a high valued dog breed
+A puppy, DDR German shepherd, will cost between $500 to $2000.
+Such price can even go higher than it’s a high valued dog breed.

 What Is the Difference between a DDR German shepherds And a Czechoslovakia German Shepherd Dog Breed?